 Heat the oil in a wok or deep pan over medium heat.

-Add the cumin seeds and stir fry for 1 minute.
-Add the onions and fry them until they turn a pale golden color.
+Add the cumin seeds and stir-fry for 1 minute.
+Add the onions and fry until they turn a pale golden color.

 Add the ginger and garlic pastes and stir-fry for 1 minute.